A WORD FOR OZZY

 I dug out my TDK D90 radio taping of the gig and played it before the EP.

 Haven’t pressed clunk-click on that one in decades.
-Beyond the 4 EP tracks (Hurting Kind, Liar’s Dance, Tall Cool One and Wearing and Tearing), what else would be on there?
+As well as the 4 EP tracks (Hurting Kind, Liar’s Dance, Tall Cool One and Wearing and Tearing), what else would be on there?

 Not much, I reckoned.
 Another couple of tracks, maybe.